Menu

 Procedure

-1. As a class, brainstorm reasons why is it important to vote.
+1. As a class, brainstorm reasons why it is important to vote.

 2. Bridge class discussion into reading of Considering Voter Turnout.